Renewable energy in the Netherlands: Recent trends in renewable energy

+Using the unadjusted NREAP data approximately half of energy consumption (52.8%) is used in the heating and cooling sector.
+The heating and cooling sector (also known as the thermal sector) includes domestic heating and air conditioning, industrial processes such as furnaces and any use of heat generally.
+The next largest share is the electricity sector at 24.7%, followed by the transport sector at 22.5%.
+Total annual energy consumption before adjustments for aviation is projected to be 52,088 ktoe (52.million tonnes of oil equivalent) by 2020.

 The Netherlands has a minimum target of 14% of renewable energy use by 2020.
 The sectoral targets for 2020 break down into national targets of 8.7% in the heating and cooling sector, 37% in the electricity sector and 10.3% in the transport sector although these figures may be slightly different from those implied by the minimum trajectory path.
 The following table shows the actual results recorded of renewable energy use by sector:

 Actual overall renewable energy use grew from 4.3% in 2009 to 5.5% by 2014.
 The minimum trajectory planned for 2013-2014 was 5.9% and for 2015-2016 7.6% of total energy use.
 The Netherlands is regarded as amongst the most likely countries to miss 2020 national renewable energy targets as outlined by the Renewable Energy Directive.

-Renewable electricity

-In 2022, around 40 percent of the electricity consumed in the Netherlands came from renewable sources.
-Renewable electricity production was up 20 percent compared to the year before.
-Production from fossil sources fell by 11 percent.
-Most of the growth in renewable energy production came from solar.

-Biomass has historically been the biggest source of renewable electricity, but wind and solar power have increased rapidly in recent years.